 2023 Annual Report

-An introductory message from AnnMarie Churchill, President and Lead Executive Officer
+A message from our Board Chair and our President & Lead Executive Officer

-On behalf of the Stepped Care Solutions team, I’m excited and proud to share our 2023 annual report.
-We included a selection of highlights, milestones, and important accomplishments achieved this year – a year in which we built upon our strong foundation and with our valued partners, worked together to advance our vision of wellbeing everywhere.
+On behalf of the Stepped Care Solutions team, we are excited and proud to share our 2023 annual report.
+We included a selection of highlights, milestones, and accomplishments achieved this year – a year in which we built upon our strong foundation and, with our valued partners, worked together to advance our vision of wellbeing everywhere.
 As always, our principles ground our interactions with each other, our partners and clients, and the world.
 Truly, we are better together – the theme of this year’s annual report.

-We are honoured to do what we do and we are grateful for the opportunity to partner with a broad and diverse range of communities, sectors, and organizations – in Canada, the United States, and beyond. all working to support mental health and improve service delivery.
-As we reflect back on this past year and look forward to next year, we are energized by our achievements and motivated by our collective dedication to the vision of wellbeing everywhere.
+We are honoured to do what we do, and we are grateful for the opportunity to partner with a broad and diverse range of communities, sectors, and organizations – in Canada, the United States, and beyond, all working to support mental health and improve service delivery.
+As we reflect on this past year and look forward to next year, we are energized by our achievements and motivated by our collective dedication to the vision of wellbeing everywhere.

-Thank you to the SCS team, our Board of Directors, and our partners and collaborators.
-Their commitment, expertise, and passion.
-For mental health.made possible our accomplishments over the past year.
+Thank you to the SCS team, our Board of Directors, partners and collaborators.
+Their commitment, expertise, and passion for mental health made our accomplishments possible over the past year.
 Together, we are advancing a worldwide movement where mental health is universally accepted as part of health and wellbeing, with stigma-free open access for all.

-Last year we created a 5-year strategic plan listing five priorities that serve as guideposts to help us measure our progress and advance our mission.
-Like last year’s, this year’s annual report is aligned to these priorities, which are highlighted below.
+Last year, we created a 5-year strategic plan listing five priorities that serve as guideposts to help us measure our progress and advance our mission.
+This year’s annual report aligns with the priorities highlighted below.

 Live our principles